Dudley Marjoribanks, 3rd Baron Tweedmouth: Personal life

+In 1895 Birdie Sutherland (an actress at the Gaiety Theatre, London) successfully sued Dudley Marjoribanks for £5,000 plus costs for breach of promise to marry her.
 Lord Tweedmouth married, at St George's, Hanover Square, London on 30 November 1901, Lady Muriel Brodrick (1881–1966), eldest daughter of St John Brodrick, 1st Earl of Midleton and Lady Hilda Charteris.
 They had two daughters, Moyra and Millicent Joan and the title Baron Tweedmouth became extinct on his death.